mivanit/pattern-lens/docs/combined/pattern_lens.md

 - `ActivationCacheNp = dict[str, numpy.ndarray]`

+type alias for a cache of activations, like a transformer_lens.ActivationCache

+- `ActivationCacheTorch = dict[str, torch.Tensor]`

-type alias for a cache of attention matrices, subset of ActivationCache
+type alias for a cache of activations, like a transformer_lens.ActivationCache but without the extras. useful for when loading from an npz file

 - `DATA_DIR: str = 'attn_data'`